|From:||Enrico Motta <e.motta@xxxxxxxxxx>|

 HOW TO APPLY

 We welcome applicants from anywhere in the world.
+Normally, but not exclusively, applicants will be postgraduate students in relevant disciplines with some knowledge of semantic technologies.
 Some basic acquaintance with knowledge representation languages for the Semantic Web (RDF, OWL, etc.) is required.

 The deadline for applications is 31 March 2011.